Purvesvara Siva Temple: Structure

 On plan, the temple originally had a vimana and a jagamohana.
 The vimana is pancharatha while the jagamohana is navaratha as featured by a central raha with a pair of anuraha, anuratha, pratiratha and kanika pagas on either side of the raha of the jagamohana.

 The temple is surrounded by a compound wall.
 The temple stands on a partially buried pista which measures 12.15 metres x 7.40 metres and is 0.25 metres in height.
 The superstructure of the vimana is collapsed.
 What exists at present is the pabhaga portion and the renovated jaga mohan.
 A sheet roof has been erected over the sanctum.

 The temple measures 15.00 metres in length and 7.20 metres in width.
 The vimana and jagamohana measures 6.95 square metres and 7.20 square metres respectively.
 The ganthiala measures 0.85 metres in length.
 The cella measures 3.32 square metres.
 The sanctum is 1.07 metres below the present floor level of the jagamohana.
 The pabhaga has five base mouldings — khura, kumbha, pata, kani and basanta — measuring 1.16 metres in height.

 In elevation, jagamohana is of pidha order that measures 7.00 metres.
 The bada measuring 3.07 metres has fivefold divisions namely pabhaga (0.
 77 metres), talajangha (0.72 metres), bandhana (0.28 metres), upara jangha (0.78 metres) and baranda (0.52 metres).
 The bandhana has three mouldings and the baranda has five mouldings.
 The pyramidal gandi of the jagamohana has eleven receding tiers measuring 3.93 metres in height and is set in two potalas.
-The lower potala has six tiers where as the upper potala has five tiers.
+The lower potala has six tiers whereas the upper potala has five tiers.
 The bada above the pabhaga is non-existent, with no raha niche.